-Here are a few things you do not need to buy for a new baby.
+Here are a few things not to buy for baby.

 Are you prepping for a new baby?
 You might be wondering what baby items you need and what baby items you don’t need.
 There are so many flashy items at the store, commercials and books telling you to buy “this and that” Sometimes it can be hard to weed through all of this knowledge and decide exactly what’s worth the money and what’s not.